-- 1. Use the "MODE" switch to scroll left to right and highlight the item you want to adjust. - Use the MODE up "\(\times\)" or MODE down "\(\times\)" switches to change the selected item value.
+- 1. Use the "MODE" switch to scroll left to right and highlight the item you want to adjust. - 2.
+Use the MODE up "∧" or MODE down "∨" switches to change the selected item value.

-- When the engine trouble warning light "o", the auxiliary system warning "o", or the coolant temperature warning "out are on, YRC settings cannot be adjusted. - When a YRC function is actively engaged that item cannot be adjusted.
-For example, when accelerating PWR cannot be adjusted. - When a YRC item is highlighted but cannot be adjusted, the YRC item box will return to black.
+- When the engine trouble warning light "o", the auxiliary system warning ">", or the coolant temperature warning ", " are on, YRC settings cannot be adjusted. - When the SCU trouble warning " " " is on, ERS cannot be adjusted. - When a YRC function is actively engaged that item cannot be adjusted.
+For example, when accelerating PWR cannot be adjusted. - When a YRC item is highlighted but cannot be adjusted, the YRC item box will return to black. - If the ERS mode disappears from the ERS indicator (the icon turns blank), stop the vehicle and wait a few seconds until the mode reappears.

-Turning off the traction control system To turn off the traction control system, select TCS with the "MODE" switch, then press and hold the MODE up "^" switch until TCS OFF is displayed.

-To turn the traction control system back on, select TCS OFF and then press the MODE down "\sqrt " switch (the traction control system will return to its previous setting).
+Turning off the traction control system To turn off the traction control system, select TCS with the "MODE" switch, then press and hold the MODE up " \land " switch until TCS OFF is displayed.
+To turn the traction control system back on, select TCS OFF and then press the MODE down " \checkmark " switch (the traction control system will return to its previous setting).